pechkn/pechkn.github.io/notes/web.md

 **Denial-of-service (DoS)** attacks, when servers are flooded with superfluous requests in attempt to overload systems and prevent legitimate requests from being fulfilled.

+As web apps increase in size in complexity, they begin to replace traditional mobile or even desktop apps.
+This approach is called **Progressive Web App (PWA)** and such apps must implement following features: HTTPS, **service worker** and a **manifest**.
+Service worker is a script that controls handling network requests and asset caching.
+It can make web page faster and even work offline.
+Manifest is JSON file that controls how app appears to the user: describes the name of the app, the start URL, icons etc, much like mobile app's manifest.

 Important to note the **Open Web Application Security Project (OWASP)**, nonprofit foundation that works to improve the security of software.
 It monitors possible vulnerabilities in web and publishes their summaries regularly.
 OWASP is very useful information resource for web-developers.